 Hangover From Alcohol Boom Could Last Long After Pandemic Ends

 When the coronavirus swept the country, a lot of things government did in response were controversial.
-Politicians fought over mask wearing rules and quarantine restrictions.
+Politicians fought over mask-wearing rules and quarantine restrictions.

 But one policy, making sure Americans have ready access to alcohol, was truly bipartisan.

-"The state liquor authority is going to change its rules that will allow bars, restaurants and distilleries to sell their products off-premises," said New York Gov. Andrew Cuomo in mid-March.
+"The State Liquor Authority is going to change its rules that will allow bars, restaurants and distilleries to sell their products off-premises," said New York Gov. Andrew Cuomo, a Democrat, in mid-March.

-Florida's Republican Gov. Ron DeSantis followed suit in mid-May: "I allowed [bars and restaurants] to deliver alcohol, I think that's been pretty popular, we're probably going to keep that going," he told reporters.
+Florida's Republican Gov. Ron DeSantis followed suit in May.
+"I allowed [bars and restaurants] to deliver alcohol, I think that's been pretty popular, we're probably going to keep that going," he told reporters.

 Alcohol sales a bright spot in a troubled economy